JoostVoskuil/azure-devops-gitleaks/README.md

 ## Changelog
 ### 1.4

-- Add option for custom tool location
+- Add option for a custom tool location (so no download)
 - Task input parameters are grouped
-- Updated UDMSecretChecks.toml and GitleaksUdmCombo.toml to latest v7 structure
+- Updated UDMSecretChecks.toml and GitleaksUdmCombo.toml to latest v7 structure (thanks to Dariusz Porowski)
 - Deprecation warning of 'configtype' value custom.
-Use customfullpath instead
+Use customfullpath instead.
+This is due to upcomming gitleaks 8
-- Fixed bug that scanonlychanges and depth cannot work together
+- Fixed bug that scanonlychanges (--commit-file) and depth cannot work together
+- Fixed bug that reportype was a mandatory parameter, will default in code to json

 ### 1.3

 - Merged Pullrequest from Dariusz Porowski: